Could Riggleman win the governorship as an independent?

 Let’s not go down that rabbit hole just yet.
 Instead, let’s look at another question: Is it even possible for a third-party candidate to win the governorship?
 Here’s where Riggleman might find some encouragement — and some examples.
 In the past 50 years, there have been eight instances where a third-party candidate won a governorship somewhere in the U.S. Not surprisingly, there are complicated stories behind each one.

 In the 2014 Alaska gubernatorial election, there was no Democratic nominee, so former Republican Bill Walker ran (and won) against a Republican nominee.
-That leaves seven elections where independents won three-way or more-way races — Maine in 1974, Alaska and Connecticut in 1990, Maine in 1994, Maine and Minnesota in 1998, Rhode Island in 2010.
+That leaves seven elections where independents won three-way or more-way races —Maine in 1974, Alaska and Connecticut in 1990, Maine in 1994, Maine and Minnesota in 1998, Rhode Island in 2010.
 In four of those seven races, the independents were current or former senators or governors who already had a statewide following.
+If we drop out those, we’re left with James Longley (a businessman elected in Maine in 1974), Angus King (another businessman elected in Maine, in 1994 and re-elected in 1998) and Jesse Ventura (the former pro wrestler elected in Minnesota in 1998.)
+All three, though, were still better-known within their states than Riggleman is — and the ones in Maine had the advantage of a much smaller state to run in.

 Another way to look at this: If we drop out King’s re-election bid, the independents who won have taken anywhere from 35% to 40% of the vote.
 Could Riggleman get that much of the vote as an independent?
 Or would he go the way of Russ Potts, the rogue Republican state senator from Winchester who ran as an independent in 2005 — and took just 2.2% of the vote, a share so low that it didn’t make a difference?